-If a power grid will remain stable, it needs to respond to volatility in voltage and frequency disturbances.
-For example, if more power is generated than it’s consumed or more energy consumed from the grid than generated, complete adjustments are necessary within an acceptable timeframe so that the frequency disturbances and power outages get balanced.
+For a power grid, to remain stable, it needs to respond to volatility in voltage and frequency disturbances.
+For example, suppose more power is generated than consumed or more energy consumed from the grid than generated.
+In that case, complete adjustments are necessary within an acceptable timeframe to balance the frequency disturbances and power outages.
 Equilibrium is what is most important.

 Let’s Bring Renewable Energy Into The Picture.

 According to the International Energy Agency (IEA) report, the renewable energy sector’s growth is set to skyrocket by a whopping 50% between 2019 and 2024.
 With solar photovoltaic energy leading the way, closely followed by wind and hydropower projects – which are gaining traction with speedy rollouts, the fastest observed in four years.
 This growth is happening because of the reduced costs of renewable energy technologies, global set targets and decarbonisation policies, and the increasingly high electricity demand.

 In the production of power with solar energy, the fluctuations in the supply and demand of energy for a particular place can cause instability in the grids.
 These fluctuations occur because the sunlight intensity in an environment with homes using solar panels, for example, varies from time to time.
 Thus, while the transition to sustainable energy is still on, homes, offices, or general end users would still have times when there is low power generation from renewable energy sources.
 Also, there could be wastage when supply is abundant if grid operators do not apply adequate measures.